end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-10-27-diy-lost-plane-alarm-finder-and-10-watts-led-visual-aids-for-easy-orientation.md

 2. Lowest price is for 2 pieces.
 3. For a pack of 50 pieces.

+Total cost: $20.40

+{{< pleasenote >}}
-Total cost: $20.40 Note that cost of usual items such as solder paste, soldering iron, multimeter and base material like wrapping foam is not included in the cost of the project.
+  Note that cost of usual items such as solder paste, soldering iron, multimeter and base material like wrapping foam is not included in the cost of the project.
+{{< /pleasenote >}}

 ## Preparation time